 The Caldor Fire started August 14, 2021, from thus far unknown causes.
-Sources reveal that the fire has impacted two major counties, El Dorado and Amador, burning more than 200,000 acres (or just over 300 miles) of land over duration of 21 days that its been active.
+Sources reveal that the fire has impacted two major counties, El Dorado and Amador, burning more than 200,000 acres (or just over 300 miles) of land over the 21 days that its been active.
 The spreading fire has reached the Tahoe Basin, prompting officials to call for mandatory evacuations.

 Lake Tahoe, which lies on California’s border near Nevada, is a freshwater lake which is a renown tourist destination due to its outdoor recreational activities such as hiking, skiing and cruises.
 20,000 or more residents of south Lake Tahoe have had to be evacuated as commercial structures and hundreds of homes have succumbed to the growing blaze.
 Because the communities of California’s and Nevada’s mountain ranges depend heavily on tourism, one has to wander how badly their economy have been afflicted.
 Firefighters have been using helicopters to pour hundreds of thousands of gallons of water and fire retardant on the flames hoping to salvage mountainous forestry and infrastructure.
 Firefighters that were already working to manage the still burning Dixie Fire had to be called in to combat the Caldor Fire and stop it from further spreading.
 Are fire fighters and their equipment being spread too thinly?